tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 Since this is an Android library, it is declared that an `.aar`(named targetlayout-1.0.2.aar more specifically) file should be downloaded, along with the dependencies of the library, which is the `androidx.appcompat:appcompat:1.0.2`.

-Now we know that we need to produce the `.aar` from the code of the library and add it along with a `.pom` file and any extra resources or javadoc on a maven repository, so next steps should be about building the library and adding any of the artifacts above on a specific maven repository(in our case we want to eventually uploaded on the JCenter repository)
+Now we know that we need to produce the `.aar` from the code of the library and add it along with a `.pom` file, including any extra resources or javadoc on a maven repository, so next steps should be about building the library and adding any of the artifacts above on a specific maven repository (in our case we want to eventually upload it on the JCenter repository)

 ## Let's build and publish locally

-First of all we need to create the artifacts mentioned above on a local repository.
-To do this we need to know how to publish a maven repository through gradle, which is the de facto tool for building on Android(although alternatives like [Bazel](https://bazel.build/) and [Buck](https://buck.build/) do exist).
-An extensive documentation on how maven publishing works can be found [here](https://docs.gradle.org/current/userguide/publishing_maven.html)(at the time of writing for the 5.4.1 version of gradle).
-Although the official gradle documentation describes how publishing works the [bintray plugin documentation](https://github.com/bintray/gradle-bintray-plugin)(version 1.8.4 at the time of writing) is more specific on how to publish specifically for Android and avoid common pitfalls.
+First of all, we need to create the artifacts mentioned above on a local repository.
+To do this we need to know how to publish a maven repository through gradle, which is the de facto tool for building on Android (although alternatives like [Bazel](https://bazel.build/) and [Buck](https://buck.build/) do exist).
+An extensive documentation on how maven publishing works can be found [here] (https://docs.gradle.org/current/userguide/publishing_maven.html)(at the time of writing for the 5.4.1 version of gradle).
+Although the official gradle documentation describes how publishing works the [bintray plugin documentation] (https://github.com/bintray/gradle-bintray-plugin)(version 1.8.4 at the time of writing) is more specific on how to publish specifically in Android and avoid common pitfalls.

 Below you can find the example gradle script for publishing the `target-layout` library: